Portuguese Army

-The Portuguese Army (Exército Português) is the land component of the Portuguese Armed Forces and works jointly with the Navy and Air Force in the defence of the Republic and in fulfilling Portugal’s international commitments.
-With origins traceable to the 12th century, it is among the oldest still-active armies in the world.
+The Portuguese Army (Exército Português) is the land component of the Armed Forces of Portugal and is also its largest branch.
+It is charged with the defence of Portugal, in co-operation with other branches of the Armed Forces.
+With its origins going back to the 12th century, it can be considered one of the oldest active armies in the world.